Kesmek/council-bot/README.md

-# Devmek
+# Council Bot

-This is a testing version of "Botmek" which manages a discord server for VRChat server owners.
+This is a bot meant for a server for managing VRChat clubs and blacklists from such clubs.